cinemathequefr/Publications_cycles/data/PROG150 Juin-juillet 2023/PROG150_GLOBAL/PROG150_LISTE_FILMS.md

   * Saison pourpre (La)
   * Stranger
   * Syndrome des amours passées (Le)
-  * The Real Truth about the Fight (The)
+  * The Real Truth About the Fight (The)
   * Tiger Stripes
   * Via Dolorosa
   * Vincent doit mourir
-  * Walking With Her into the Night
+  * Walking With Her Into the Night

 ## Aujourd'hui le cinéma (12)